NCATS-Tangerine/smartBag/README.md

   * Add smartAPI specific tags based on accompanying JSON-LD annotations
 * Start the API on port 5000

+See the ctd sub directory contains the JSON-LD annotations that drive the generator.

 ## The OpenAPI Interface

 The generated user interface looks like this: